Undergone with Tooth Extraction in Premier Dentistry? Recovering from wisdom teeth surgery doesn’t have to be stressful—or painful.

 Rest well, stay hydrated, and follow the plan below for a smooth first 24 hours.

-Our protocol focuses on non-opioid, evidence-based pain management—safe, effective, and ideal for an active Gresham lifestyle.
-When used as directed, this combination minimizes discomfort and swelling without unnecessary side effects.
+Our protocol emphasizes non-opioid, evidence-based pain management—safe, effective, and tailored for an active lifestyle in Gresham.
+When used as directed, this approach helps minimize discomfort and swelling without unnecessary side effects.

 | Drug | Dose | Purpose | Notes |